Roopaish/Flutter-RoadMap/README.md

 ## Flutter Internals and Performance

 - ### Flutter Under the Hood

 Flutter paints the UI 60fps.
 If some information is not change flutter takes the old info and paints on the screen which is fast and very efficient when refreshing the UI.

-Widget Tree => configuration (rebuilds frequently) ELement Tree => Links widgets rendered objects (rarely rebuild)) Render Tree => Rendered objects on the screen (rarely rebuilds)
+Widget Tree => configuration (rebuilds frequently)
+ELement Tree => Links widgets' rendered objects (rarely rebuild))
+Render Tree => Rendered objects on the screen (rarely rebuilds)

 Element is a object managed by flutter in memory which holds the reference to Widgets.
 Element is created for all widgets.

-On encountering a StatefulWidget,it creates an Element and then it also calls the createState method to create State Object which is also connected to Element.
+On encountering a StatefulWidget, it creates an Element and then it also calls the createState method to create State Object which is also connected to Element.
 So One StatefulElement holds reference to both StatefulWidget and State Object.
 When setState() is called, old StatefulWidget is replaced by new StatefulWidget but State object is same.
 Same happens to all child widget.
 Old reference is updated but if some data is same, then only data that has been changed is re-rendered.